-Application for approval of The Queen Victoria Home Inc. Non Nursing Enterprise Agreement 2015
+Application for approval of The Queen Victoria Home Inc. General Enterprise Agreement 2021

-- [1] An application has been made for approval of an enterprise agreement known as The Queen Victoria Home Inc. Non Nursing Enterprise Agreement 2015 (the Agreement).
-The application was made pursuant to s.185 of the Fair Work Act 2009 (the Act).
-It has been made by The Queen Victoria Home Inc. The Agreement is a single enterprise agreement. - [2] The Applicant has provided written undertakings.
-A copy of the undertakings is attached in Annexure A. I am satisfied that the undertakings will not cause financial detriment to any employee covered by the Agreement and that the undertakings will not result in substantial changes to the Agreement. - [3] Subject to the undertakings referred to above, I am satisfied that each of the requirements of ss.186, 187, 188 and 190 as are relevant to this application for approval have been met. - [4] The Australian Nursing and Midwifery Federation and the Health Services Union of Australia, being bargaining representatives for the Agreement, have given notice under s.183 of the Act that it wants the Agreement to cover them.
-In accordance with s.201(2) I note that the Agreement covers these organisations.
+- [1] Queen Victoria Care has applied for approval of an enterprise agreement known as The Queen Victoria Home Inc. General Enterprise Agreement 2021 (the Agreement).
+The application was made pursuant to s.185 of the Fair Work Act 2009 (the Act) and is a single enterprise agreement. - [2] Employees were not notified of the voting details by the start of the access period as required by s.180(3) of the Act.
+However, I am satisfied that the Agreement would have been genuinely agreed to but for the minor procedural departure from the requirements of s.180(3), and that the employees covered by the Agreement were not likely to have been disadvantaged by this error.
+Accordingly, I exercise the discretion conferred by s.188(2) of the Act. - [3] The Employer has provided written undertakings.
+A copy of the undertakings is attached in Annexure A. I am satisfied that the undertakings will not cause financial detriment to any employee covered by the Agreement and that the undertakings will not result in substantial changes to the Agreement.
+The undertakings are taken to be a term of the Agreement. - [4] Subject to the undertakings referred to above, I am satisfied that each of the requirements of ss.186, 187, 188 and 190 as are relevant to this application for approval have been met. - [5] The Australian Nursing and Midwifery Federation and the Health Services Union being bargaining representatives for the Agreement, have given notice under s.183 of the Act that they want the Agreement to cover them.
+In accordance with s.201(2) I note that the Agreement covers the organisations.

-[5] The Agreement is approved and, in accordance with s.54 of the Act, will operate from 27 May 2016.
-The nominal expiry date of the Agreement is 30 June 2017.
+[6] The Agreement is approved and, in accordance with s.54 of the Act, will operate from 22 August 2022.
+The nominal expiry date of the Agreement is 30 June 2024.